 Bananas – Dark Chocolate Chips – Natural Peanut Butter – Coconut Cream

 You can’t get much easier than this.
 Seriously, there are only 4 ingredients in the fudge and most of the work is done by the food processor and the freezer.
 The ingredients are all healthy but it’s still creamy and rich and everyone will eat it up real quick.
 Don’t be so skeptical, give it a try, I don’t think you’ll be sorry.

 12. Raw Chocolate Pomegranate Bark – Naked Cuisine

 Raw Cacao Paste – Honey – Coconut Oil – Pomegranate

 I think pomegranates are really fun to eat.
 I love the burst of flavor you get when you bite into one of those little juicy berries with the crunchy seed inside.
-The flavor of a fresh pomegranate seed and dark chocolate in the same bite tastes like divine luxury to me.
+The flavor of fresh pomegranate seed and dark chocolate in the same bite tastes like a divine luxury to me.